SlimBloodworth/Udemy-Web-Dev-Bootcamp-2023/README.md

 ## Overview

 This project is associated with the Web Developer Bootcamp 2023 Certification Course through Udemy taught by Colt Steele.
 There are 61 Sections to this course.
+I recently complete the Git and GitHub Bootcamp Certification Course and wanted to get the practice in, so I will be using the BASH terminal and pushing changes with git.

 ### The challenge